New UNESCO World Heritage Sites You Can Visit

-UNESCO World Heritage added 21 new sites in the past year, and although each one is worth writing about, here are our top 10 picks for places to add to your ever-growing travel bucket list.
+UNESCO World Heritage added 19 new sites for 2018, and although each one is worth writing about, here are our top 10 picks for places to add to your ever-growing travel bucket list.
+(Plus see our 10 favorite sites added in 2016.)
 Getting to some of these spots isn’t easy, but few things that are worthwhile ever are.

 Photo By: Franco Banfi

 Photo By: De Agostini / G. Nimatallah